xicato/xig-documentation/api_doc.md

   Current as of 2017-11-21.

 ----
-<a id="markdown-67-get-device-communication-configuration" name="67-get-device-communication-configuration"></a>
+<a id="markdown-get-device-communication-configuration" name="get-device-communication-configuration"></a>
-## 6.7.
-Get Device Communication Configuration
+## Get Device Communication Configuration
 **Change Status:** V1.7.0 API call changes: Corrected reported values of txPower and highRxGain, added JSON dict entry for device specific Tx power settings (availableTxPowers).
 The list of device specific Tx power settings should be used to ensure only valid values are used in the Set Device Communication Configuration call.

   Gets the communication configuration for a given device (XID or XIM).